octobercms/docs/user-guide/quickstart/editor/including-partials.md

 ---
 # Including Partials

-A **partial** is a reusable template fragment — a piece of HTML and Twig that you write once and include wherever you need it.
+A **partial** is a reusable template fragment, a piece of HTML and Twig that you write once and include wherever you need it.
 Partials are ideal for things that appear in multiple places: navigation menus, footers, card layouts, sidebars, call-to-action banners.

 The difference from content files: content files hold **editable text** (Markdown or plain HTML), while partials hold **template markup** with full Twig support.